Reading time: 5 min.

 ~10 USD for a wrap sandwich or a salad (take some snacks&water from El Calafate, the food is pretty expensive inside the park)

 You will surely want to spend more time in El Calafate.
-We’ll be back with a complete guide of what to do around here!
+Here’s our complete guide of what to do around here!

 In January 2018 we booked one-way tickets, took our backpacks and left cozy old Europe, for (hopefully) the greatest adventure of our lives: South America.
 If you like our story, don’t forget to spread the word! 🙂